Author: Kristin Kimmell, LCSW, LCAC (Retired)

-Kristin Kimmell, LCSW, LCAC, is a Licensed Clinical Social Worker and Licensed Clinical Addictions Counselor who is also the Director of Clinical, as well as a pivotal collaborator with the Training and Research Departments at The SASSI Institute.
-Kris is also a private practitioner in Bloomington Indiana that provides counseling specializing in substance use, depression and anxiety, relationship, stress management, and sexual orientation issues.
+Kristin Kimmell, LCSW, LCAC, is a Licensed Clinical Social Worker and Licensed Clinical Addictions Counselor who was also the Director of Clinical, as well as a pivotal collaborator with the Training and Research Departments at The SASSI Institute.
+Kris was also a private practitioner in Bloomington Indiana that provides counseling specializing in substance use, depression and anxiety, relationship, stress management, and sexual orientation issues.
+Kris retired from The SASSI Institute at the end of April 2024.

 The “Unaware” Client